charlesjolley/convoy/README.md

 package installed via npm.

 Legacy JavaScript files work the same way.
-To build an asset with legacy javascript instead of modules, use the `legacy_javascript` type when configuring your pipeline:
+To build an asset with legacy javascript instead of modules, use the `legacy_javascript` packager when configuring your pipeline:

     pipeline = convoy({
       'legacy.js': {
-        type: 'legacy_javascript',
+        packager: 'legacy_javascript',
         main: 'vendor/index.js'
       }
     });